CRM South Africa: What CRM System Should You Choose? (2023)

-Starting a CRM project off in the right direction is key to its long-term success.
+Starting a CRM project in the right direction is key to its long-term success.
 Generally, vendor partners will offer a 60-90 day onboarding program to up-skill the business and its staff to use the CRM effectively.

 The CRM vendors aren't the best at user adoption.
-They tend to believe everyone should be using their software, and they've been trained to think that it's the easiest software to use.
+They tend to believe everyone should be using their software, and they've been trained to think it's the easiest software to use.
 This can cause problems for you.

 My suggestion is to rely on a vendor partner or a specialist in user adoption.
 They have tried and tested training and methodologies to drive CRM usage.